Linde Family History

 Linde Name Meaning

-German, Dutch, and Scandinavian: topographic name for someone who lived by a conspicuous lime tree, Middle High German, Dutch linde, Scandinavian lind.
-There are several places, especially in North Germany, named with this word, and the name may be a habitational name from any of these.
-The word was also used in a number of Old High German women’s personal names, with the meaning ‘shield’ or ‘spear’ (these being made from the hard wood of the lime); it is possible that the surname in some cases is from a short form of one of these.
+German Dutch and Scandinavian: topographic name for someone who lived by a conspicuous lime tree Middle High German Dutch linde Scandinavian lind.
+There are several places especially in northern Germany named with this word and the name may be a habitational name from any of these.
+The word was also used in a number of Old High German women's personal names with the meaning ‘shield’ or ‘spear’ (these being made from the hard wood of the lime); it is possible that the surname in some cases is from a short form of one of these.
 As a Swedish name it is often ornamental rather than topographic.
-Jewish (Ashkenazic): ornamental adoption of German Linde ‘lime tree’ (see 1).
-Spanish: topographic name for someone who lived on a boundary, from Spanish linde ‘boundary’, Latin limes or habitational name from any of the places called La Linde in Oviedo (Oviéu) and Biscay provinces.
+Compare Lindy .
+Jewish (Ashkenazic): adoption of German Linde ‘lime tree’ (see 1 above).
+Spanish: topographic name for someone who lived on a boundary from linde ‘boundary’ (from Latin limes) or a habitational name from any of the places called La Linde in Oviedo and Biscay provinces.